icaroccaetano/SumAverage/README.md

 # Using the program
 When the program starts, you need to give a number (3 to 10) that represents the numbers of inserts.
+If you enter a number of inserts that are not accepted, the program will ask again.

 After, it will ask the inserts and give the sum and the average.